Synchronization of higher-dimensional Kuramoto oscillators on networks: from scalar to matrix-weighted couplings: The --dimensional Kuramoto model on matrix-weighted networks

-\begin{remark}[About the coherence condition] In the previous section we stated the coherence condition in terms of the value of the product of the transformation matrices along an oriented cycle.
-However it can be proved~\cite{tian2025matrix} to be equivalent to show that the vector $\vec{U}=\mathcal{S}^\top (\vec{1}_N\otimes \vec{v})$ satisfies $\mathcal{L}\vec{U}=0$, for any $\vec{v}\in\mathbb{R}^d$ and $\vec{1}_N=(1,\dots,1)^\top \in\mathbb{R}^N$.
-Interestingly, this observation allows us to establish the existence of the synchronous manifold by choosing $\vec{v}=\vec{s}(t)$, where $\vec{s}(t)$ solves~\eqref{eq:ODEs}.
-This again highlights the tight interplay between the topology of the MWN and the resulting dynamics. \end{remark}

-\begin{remark}[On the assumption $\Omega_i=\Omega$ for all $i=1,\dots,N$] Throughout this work, we have assumed the antisymmetric matrices $\Omega_i$ to be identical to each other.
-However by relaxing this assumption and by looking at equation~\eqref{eq:KuramMWNSx} expressing the dynamics in the ``rotated'' variables $\vec{y}_i$, one can realise that the condition to obtain~\eqref{eq:dKyvariab} is $\mathbf{O}_{1i}\Omega_i\mathbf{O}_{1i}^\top=\Omega$.
+Let us observe that the condition~\eqref{eq:condOmegai} is the very same condition imposed to ensure the existence of synchronization of oscillators coupled with a MWN~\cite{gallo2025global}.
+However, by relaxing this assumption and by looking at equation~\eqref{eq:KuramMWNSx} expressing the dynamics in the ``rotated'' variables $\vec{y}_i$, one can realise that the condition to obtain~\eqref{eq:dKyvariab} is $\mathbf{O}_{1i}\Omega_i\mathbf{O}_{1i}^\top=\Omega$.
 This last relation can be restated as follows: one may allow heterogeneous matrices $\Omega_i$, provided there exists an antisymmetric matrix $\Omega$ such that for all $i=1,\dots,N$ we have $\Omega_i=\mathbf{O}_{1i}^\top \Omega\mathbf{O}_{1i}$.
 Moreover, because $\mathbf{O}_{1i}=\mathbf{I}_d$, we have $\Omega_1=\Omega$.
 This means that the heterogeneity of the matrices can be ``reabsorbed'' into the transformations.

-In Fig.~\ref{fig:sync_yOmegai} we report the results of numerical simulations for this case.
+It is worth stressing that the heterogeneity allowed by this construction is \textit{geometric} rather than spectral: since $\mathbf{O}_{1i}$ is orthogonal, all matrices $\Omega_i$ have the same spectrum, sharing the same eigenvalues as $\Omega$ and hence the same intrinsic rotation frequencies.
+Thus, the allowed heterogeneity consists solely in the orientation of the rotation axes, encoded in the transformation matrices $\mathbf{O}_{1i}$.
+In Fig.~\ref{fig:sync_yOmegai}, we report the results of numerical simulations for this case.
 We observe that, in the ``rotated variables'', the system exhibits synchronization, initial conditions (panel (a)) converge to the reference solution $\vec{s}(t)$ (panel(b)) and the order parameter, $R_y(t)$, converges to $1$ (panel (c)).
-On the other hand, original variables, $\vec{x}_i$, cannot permit to observe synchronization because of the presence of heterogeneous antisymmetric matrices $\Omega_i$. \end{remark}
+On the other hand, original variables, $\vec{x}_i$, cannot permit to observe synchronization because of the presence of heterogeneous antisymmetric matrices $\Omega_i$.